 While this might seem like a small act, we waste approximately 185 million plastic straws a year (ending up in landfills or waterways).
 Ask for no straw when you order your drink, but take it to the next level by investing in a stainless steel or glass straw you can reuse again and again.
 The sea turtles will thank you!

 Yes, those trendy, single-use sheet masks may be all the rage on Instagram, but they also create a lot of waste.
-Make your own skin-clearing, healing mask at home by combining 1 tablespoon bentonite clay with 1 tablespoon filtered water.
+Try our favorite avocado face mask or create your own skin-clearing solution by combining 1 tablespoon bentonite clay with 1 tablespoon filtered water.
 No animal testing, simple ingredients, and easily customizable with additions like cacao, turmeric, and tea tree essential oil make that a win in our book.

-5. Invest in biodegradable bags for your animal companion’s waste
+5 Invest in biodegradable bags for your companion animal’s waste

 Even your furry family members can join you on your green journey.
-Swap out plastic dog poop bags and cat litter liners for biodegradable ones to easily cut down on pet related waste.
+Swap out plastic dog poop bags and cat litter liners for biodegradable ones to easily cut down on waste.
 P.S.
 Did you know that vegan dog food is a more sustainable alternative to animal-derived varieties?
-Check out V-Dog and Halo!
+Check out V-Dog, Halo, and Wild Earth!

 Herbivore Clothing Co.